JackDanger/ruby_internal_api/README.md

     log(issue)
   end
 end

-# The internal_api gem allows you to ensure that the above `PaymentApi`
-# module is the only way anyone can call your code.
-class PaymentRecord < ActiveRecord::Base
-  internal_api PaymentApi
-end

-module Payments
-  class Issue
-    internal_api PaymentApi
-  end
-end

 # So when someone adds a new dependency to your internal code they fail their unit tests:
 module Onboarding